Table of Contents

 A Little More Tuning

-1. The steps above will handle latency well but you can improve this further with these steps:
+2. The steps above will handle latency well but you may improve it further with these steps:

-2. Cake is the preferred algorithm as it is excellent at mitigating bufferbloat.
-However, Fq_codel is often a faster, albeit less comprehensive option.
+3. While Cake is the preferred discipline as it is excellent at mitigating bufferbloat, fq_codel is a faster, albeit less comprehensive option.
 One user found fq_codel gave about 15% higher throughput when CPU limited and this email thread showed similar results.
+See discussion of these algorithms on this forum post.

 4. See SQM configuration for advanced settings.